mastodon/documentation/content/en/user/network.md

 {{< figure src="/assets/search.jpg" caption="The search function can be accessed from the sidebar." >}}

-Mastodon's basic search allows logged-in users to find toots containing a specific hashtag, or to load a user or status directly if they know the URL or address.
+Mastodon's basic search allows logged-in users to find posts containing a specific hashtag, or to load a user or status directly if they know the URL or address.
 Searching for a term will show profiles whose username or display name contains that term, as well as hashtags that match or contain that term.

-{{< figure src="/assets/direct-url.jpg" caption="An example of a toot being loaded directly by its URL." >}}
+{{< figure src="/assets/direct-url.jpg" caption="An example of a post being loaded directly by its URL." >}}

 {{< figure src="/assets/search-accounts.jpg" caption="An example of accounts returned when searching for &quot;cats&quot;." >}}

 {{< figure src="/assets/search-hashtags.jpg" caption="An example of hashtags returned when searching for &quot;cats&quot;." >}}

 Admins may optionally install full-text search.
-Mastodon’s full-text search allows logged-in users to find results from their own toots, their favourites, their bookmarks and their mentions.
+Mastodon’s full-text search allows logged-in users to find results from their own posts, their favourites, their bookmarks and their mentions.
 It deliberately does not allow searching for arbitrary strings in the entire database, in order to reduce the risk of abuse by people searching for controversial terms to find people to dogpile.

 The following operators are supported: